 We have a particular need for experienced gardeners in our shade/rock and perennial gardens.
 Volunteering can be done on a one-time or continuing basis, and individual or group volunteers are welcome.
-It's a great way to meet new people in a lovely setting while helping to care for these beautiful gardens.
+It's a great way to meet new people in a lovely setting while helping to care for this historic horticultural park.

 - People Skills